Mumps in Children

 - Oophoritis.
 This is inflammation of the ovaries.
 It may cause belly pain and vomiting.

 - Pancreatitis.
-Inflammation of the pancreas.
+This is inflammation of the pancreas.

 - Deafness.
-Loss of hearing can occur.
+Loss of hearing can occ

 How can I help prevent mumps in my child?